AntPRams/Trip-Planner/README.md

 * This was the trickiest part.
 I already knew about the Dijktra's algorithm but I never had to implement it.
 I've tried some solutions made from scratch, but where some did work perfectly in other paths failed miserably.
 Then I stumble upon an Apple framework, `GameplayKit` that had an API to create graphs.
 So, with the help of `GKGraph` i've managed to create a path calculator that was able to provide all the paths available between two given nodes.
 Then i only had to check which was the cheapest

-4. Use coordinates available in the JSON to show the cheapest selected route on a map
+4. _Use coordinates available in the JSON to show the cheapest selected route on a map_:

+* I've started the project with XCode 15, but we all know how well behaved are those betas, I drop out and move to XCode 14, since I didn't had the access to the new SwiftUI map API's, I had to create a `UIViewRepresentable` to be able to add polylines to a map and add it to a SwiftUI view

-5. BONUS: To select the cities use a text field with autocomplete (from the list of the available cities you get from the JSON)
+5. _BONUS: To select the cities use a text field with autocomplete (from the list of the available cities you get from the JSON)_:

+* This was done with the help of `folding` using the query and the city while filtering.
+The suggestions are presented in a view below the `SearchField` that's being edited.

 ## UI Details